STAT545-UBC/STAT545-UBC-original-website/bit006_github-browsability-wins.md

 #### Delimited files

-GitHub will nicely render tabular data in the form of `.csv` (comma-separated) and `.tsv` (tab-separated) files."
+GitHub will nicely render tabular data in the form of `.csv` (comma-separated) and `.tsv` (tab-separated) files.
 You can read more in the [blog post](https://github.com/blog/1601-see-your-csvs) announcing this feature in August 2013 or in [this GitHub help page](https://help.github.com/articles/rendering-csv-and-tsv-data).

 Advice: take advantage of this!
 If something in your repo can be naturally stored as delimited data, by all means, do so.
 Make the comma or tab your default delimiter and use the file suffixes GitHub is expecting.
-I have noticed that GitHub is more easily confused than, say, R about things like quoting, so always inspect the GitHub-rendered `.csv` or `.tsv` file in the browser.
-You may need to do light tidying to get the automagic rendering to work properly.
+I have noticed that GitHub is more easily confused than R about things like quoting, so always inspect the GitHub-rendered `.csv` or `.tsv` file in the browser.
+You may need to do light cleaning to get the automagic rendering to work properly.
 Think of it as yet another way to learn about imperfections in your data.

 Here's an example of a tab delimited file on GitHub: [lotr_clean.tsv](https://github.com/jennybc/lotr/blob/master/lotr_clean.tsv), originally found ~~here~~ (nope, IBM shut down manyeyes July 2015).